He's a Bully, Charlie Brown: Voice cast

 Patty, Frieda, Schroeder, and Pig-Pen also appear in this special, but do not speak.
+Sally is credited erroneously as being voiced by Sierra Marcoux; she never speaks during the special.

 Production notes

 The storyline He's a Bully, Charlie Brown was an amalgamation of several different series of Peanuts strips; the "Joe Agate" storyline originally appeared in the strip in 1995, and the story involving Peppermint Patty sneaking away from summer school to see Charlie Brown at camp was an adaptation of a series of strips from 1989.

 This was the first and only Peanuts special to use CGI for one sequence, when the school bus pulled up to the camp.

 Music score

-As with It's Christmastime Again, Charlie Brown and You're in the Super Bowl, Charlie Brown, jazz pianist David Benoit performed and arranged the music score consisting of variations of songs originally performed by jazz pianist Vince Guaraldi.
-Guaraldi composed music scores for the first 16 Peanuts television specials and one feature film (A Boy Named Charlie Brown) before his untimely death in February 1976.
+As with all Peanuts specials starting with It's Christmastime Again, Charlie Brown, jazz pianist David Benoit performed and arranged the music score consisting of variations of songs originally performed by jazz pianist Vince Guaraldi.
+Guaraldi composed music scores for the first 16 Peanuts television specials and one feature film (A Boy Named Charlie Brown) before his death in February 1976.
+This was the final Peanuts special to be scored by Benoit and include Guaraldi's music.

 All songs written by Vince Guaraldi, except where noted.